openvinotoolkit/model_server/demos/common/export_models/README.md

   --overwrite_models    Overwrite the model if it already exists in the models repository --kv_cache_precision {u8}
                         u8 or empty (model default).
 Reduced kv cache precision to u8 lowers the cache size consumption.
-  --block_size BLOCK_SIZE
-                        32 for CPU and 16 for GPU --enable_prefix_caching
+  --enable_prefix_caching
                         This algorithm is used to cache the prompt tokens.
   --disable_dynamic_split_fuse